-Chilliwack is rich in Indigenous people’s culture and history.
+There are several First Nation communities in Chilliwack and the Fraser Valley.
+Chilliwack is rich in Indigenous culture and history.
 The word Chilliwack is the name of a local tribe as well as a geographic description of the area.
 Originally spelled Chilliwhack, this “Halkomelem” word means “quieter water at the head” or travel by way of a backwater.

 Gwen and Steven Point talk about why Chilliwack is a great place to live.
 Watch to find out why they love living and working in Chilliwack.

 The Chilliwack Cultural Centre showcases headlining theatre performances, dance shows, musicals, music concerts and community events.

 The Centre includes an art gallery, a 500+ seat performance theatre, a 150 seat recital hall/rehearsal space/dance studio/meeting space, music instruction rooms, arts and crafts studios and related amenities.

 The Chilliwack Museum and Archives has been collecting records and objects related to the history of the Chilliwack area since 1958.

 The Stó:lō Research and Resource Management Centre provides professional service with an understanding of, and respect for, Stó:lō protocols.
 The SRRMC offers a range of professional and technical services.
 Visit their website to find out about cultural educational tours and events in Chilliwack.